grenaud/glactools/README.md

 ### how do I specify the root and ancestral population

-if you're dealing with hominin samples,  we recommend using the -epo option which uses  EPO alignments from Ensembl which are alignments to different primate species. otherwise simply transform  a VCF file  from the roof population  using the program "usepopsrootanc"
+if you're dealing with hominin samples,  we recommend using the -epo option which uses  EPO alignments from Ensembl which are alignments to different primate species. otherwise simply transform  a VCF file  from the roof population  using the program "usepopsrootanc".
+The EPO information can be found here for hg19:

+    ftp://ftp.healthtech.dtu.dk/public/EPO/all_hg19.epo.gz
+    ftp://ftp.healthtech.dtu.dk/public/EPO/all_hg19.epo.gz.tbi

+and here for hg38:

+    ftp://ftp.healthtech.dtu.dk/public/EPO/all_hg38.epo.gz
+    ftp://ftp.healthtech.dtu.dk/public/EPO/all_hg38.epo.gz.tbi

 ### Can glactools handle data coming from simulations?